leegraham/project-artemis/readme.md

 Artemis was the Greek Goddess of hunting, as well as protector of young children*.

-## What are the multi-facted problems we want to solve?
+## What are the multi-facted problems we want to mitigate and/or solve?
 1. Stopping mass murder in schools https://github.com/leegraham/project-artemis/issues/1
+2. Suicide in children and teens

 ## Why a multi-layered security approach?
 The problem we aim to help solve and provide guidance on are complex amd multi-facted.
 As is cybersecurity, the best approach is to have many layers of protection.
 In parallel, the biggest issue in security is the human component.